bradens/uvc/csc582A/logbook_part_2.md

 Jordan talked about K-means and varoni graph models.

 The Groups decided on *markov chains*, *markov clustering*, *bayesian networks*, *procedural generation*.

+###June 25th
+I think with all the ideas around markov

+###June 26th
+Mathematical models vs Theoretical models

+**Infection**

+* Whats the difference?
+Is there one?
+  * Theoretical models are potentially less formal?
+  * Mathematical modeling is always a trade off between
+    * Simple models: highlight qualitattive behaviour
+    * Detailed models; specific quantitative predictions
+* Use the graph that she has about flow for modelling
+* Sensitivity Analysis

+**Networks**

+* Are there any topologies that are more prevalent than others